5T33Z0/OC-Little-Translated/D_Updating_OpenCore/README.md

 # Updating OpenCore and Kexts with OCAT
+## About
-Currently, the easiest method to keep your OpenCore files, drivers, config and kexts up to date is to use a OpenCore Auxiliary Tools (OCAT).
-OCAT actually merges any changes made to the structure of the config-plist and feature-set, thereby updating it to the latest version, without losing settings.
-This saves so much time compared to older method, where you had to do all of this manually.
+Currently, the easiest method for keeping your OpenCore files, drivers, config and kexts up to date is to use [OpenCore Auxiliary Tools](https://github.com/ic005k/OCAuxiliaryTools) (OCAT).

+OCAT has OCValidate integrated and runs it automatically when opening the config.plist and points to errors.
+Simply hitting the "save" button will merge any changes present in the config-sample into the config.plist, thereby updating it to the latest version and feature set, which will fix most of the errors already, without losing settings.
+This saves so much time compared to using OCConfigCompare and ProperTree where you had to do all of this manually.

+It also intergrates new keys/features added to the conifg.plist into the GUI automatically – no other configurator App can do this.

 ## Tools and prerequisites
 - Working Internet Connection